Advancing Academic Advising Project

 Overview

-The Advancing Academic Advising Project (3AP) is a campus-wide collaboration to create a best-in-class academic advising system that helps our students flourish and supports the professional development of our academic advising staff.
-It is sponsored by UTM's Vice-President & Principal, Professor Alexandra Gillespie and is led by Brian Ingoldsby, Senior Project Manager in the UTM Campus Project Management Office.
+The Advancing Academic Advising Project (3AP) is a campus-wide collaboration to create a best-in-class academic advising system.
+The project is sponsored by Professor Bill Gough, UTM's Interim Vice-Principal, Academic and led by Brian Ingoldsby, Senior Project Manager in the UTM Campus Project Management Office.

 Goals for the project include: